henspace/text2lesson-docs/docs/playing-and-sharing/playing-lessons.md

 ## Playing an autorun file

-An [autorun file](../autorun-files.md) is a self-running file that has been exported from _Text2Lesson_ to make it easier to play lessons.
+An [autorun file](../autorun-files.md) is a self-running file that has been exported from _RapidQandA_ to make it easier to play lessons.
 To play this lesson, simply open it in your browser.
 The lesson will start playing automatically.